IloBe/Customer_Churn_Classifier_master/README.md

 How do set up this project and its environment?
 How do you run your files?
 What should happen when you run your files?
 All this questions are explained now.

 ### Environment settings
+As prerequisite, Anaconda [edition](https://www.anaconda.com/products/individual) and Python V3.9.7 are installed.

 If you want to use this project files, you have to import the Python libraries used for this implementation and its dependencies.
-They are mentioned in the `requirements.txt` file that is created by usage of the `pipreqs`command as described in the following [blog](https://blog.jcharistech.com/2020/11/02/pipreqs-tutorial-how-to-create-requirements-txt-file-in-python-with-ease/) post.
+They are mentioned in the `requirements.txt` file of the requirements folder.
+That file is created by usage of the `pipreqs`command as described in the following [blog](https://blog.jcharistech.com/2020/11/02/pipreqs-tutorial-how-to-create-requirements-txt-file-in-python-with-ease/) post.

 #### Set-up
 0. Create your project directory for your new repository